leticiaseixas/wai-list-of-courses/content/index.md

         {% include_cached button.html label="Clear filters" class="clear-button"%}
         <div id="disclaimer">
             <h2>Important Disclaimer</h2>
             <p><abbr title="World Wide Web Consortium">W3C</abbr> does not endorse specific vendor products.
-Inclusion of products in this list does not indicate endorsement by W3C.
+Inclusion of offers in this list does not indicate endorsement by W3C.
 Products and search criteria are listed with no quality rating.</p>
             <p>Offer descriptions, search criteria, and other information in this database is provided by offers providers.
 W3C does not verify the accuracy of the information.</p>
             <p>The list is not a review of offers, nor a complete or definitive list of all offers.
 The information can change at any time.</p>
         </div>